tinijs/tinijs/apps/tinijs.dev/content/ui-posts/202 - native-element/index.md

 +++json
 {
   "status": "publish",
-  "title": "Base styles",
+  "title": "Native Elements",
   "category": "guide"
 }
 +++

-Bases is used to set the base styles for native elements like **headings**, **text**, **link**, ...
+Base styles is used to set the styles for native elements like **headings**, **text**, **link**, ...
 You can think of them as CSS reset, they help to enforce a consistent look across the application.

 Bases are defined in `ui/styles/<family>/bases/some-name.ts` file.
 Base styles can be provided in one or more files, upon building the UI package, all base files styles will be merged together.